VirgilSecurity/virgil-pure-wordpress/README.md

 Before you switch off Demo Mode, you’ll need to generate a recovery key so that the password hashes that are currently in your database can be recovered if you ever need to deactivate the Pure plugin.
 Your recovery key will encrypt the password hashes, and will store the encrypted values in a new table in your database.

 The recovery key utilizes a public and private key pair.
 The public key will be stored in your database and the private key must be stored by you securely on another external device.
 [Please read our FAQ section](#faq) for best practices and more information.

-When you need to deactivate the Pure plugin, you can go through the Recovery process via the Wordpress dashboard or CLI and use the recovery key to restore the original password hashes.
+When you need to deactivate the Pure plugin, you can go through the Recovery process via the Wordpress dashboard and use the recovery key to restore the original password hashes.

 ## F.A.Q.